 Condon v.
-Haley
+Wilson

 On October 15, 2014, Lambda Legal and South Carolina Equality filed a federal lawsuit on behalf of a same-sex couple who seek to marry in the state.
 The couple, Colleen Condon and Nichols Bleckley, applied for a marriage license in Charleston County last week before the issuance of marriage licenses to same-sex couples was stayed.